Thuynh808/Active-Directory-Lab/README.md

 The Active Directory Homelab architecture includes:

-- **VirtualBox:** The foundation for creating and managing virtual machines, facilitating real-world scenario simulation.
+- **VirtualBox:** The foundation for creating and managing virtual machines, facilitating real-world scenario simulation

-- **Windows Server 2019:** As the Domain Controller, it manages users, devices, and policies, forming the core of Active Directory Domain Services.
+- **Windows Server 2019:** As the Domain Controller, it manages users, devices, and policies, forming the core of Active Directory Domain Services

-- **Windows 10:** Representing an employee workstation, it provides insights into the corporate end-user experience.
+- **Windows 10:** Representing an employee workstation, it provides insights into the corporate end-user experience

-- **Network Interfaces:** Enabling communication, with one for internet access and another for internal network interaction.
+- **Network Interfaces:** Enabling communication, with one for internet access and another for internal network interaction

-- **Active Directory Domain Services:** Crucial for user and network organization, structuring users, computers, and resources coherently.
+- **Active Directory Domain Services:** Crucial for user and network organization, structuring users, computers, and resources coherently

-- **DHCP:** Automates IP address assignment, streamlining network configuration.
+- **DHCP:** Automates IP address assignment, streamlining network configuration

-- **RAS/NAT:** Facilitates seamless internal-external network connectivity, including VPN access.
+- **RAS/NAT:** Facilitates seamless internal-external network connectivity

-- **User List Text File:** Stores user info, aiding efficient user setup and management.
+- **User List Text File:** Stores user info, aiding efficient user setup and management

-- **Python Script:** Adds automation and customization, enhancing user creation.
+- **Python Script:** Adds automation and customization, enhancing user creation

-- **Group Policy Object:** Enforces network-wide policies, maintaining settings, security, and access controls.
+- **Group Policy Object:** Enforces network-wide policies, maintaining settings, security, and access controls

 Collectively, these tools and architectural elements culminate in an environment where virtual machines interact harmoniously, mirroring the intricacies of a corporate ecosystem.
 Through exploration and manipulation, this lab offers an immersive platform to experiment, learn, and finesse the art of network management and system administration.